xapian/xapian-docsprint/concepts/indexing/limitations.rst

 Document ID
 -----------

-Document IDs are (currently) 32-bit by default which limits you to 2\ :sup:`32`-1 (nearly 4.3 billion) documents in a database.
-Document IDs for deleted documents aren't reused for when automatically assigning a new document ID, so this limit also includes documents you've deleted.
+Document IDs are unsigned integers and (currently) 32-bit by default which limits you to 2\ :sup:`32`-1 (nearly 4.3 billion) documents in a database.
+Document IDs for deleted documents aren't reused when automatically assigning a new document ID, so this limit also includes documents you've deleted.
 You can effectively reclaim such no-longer-used document IDs by compacting the database.

 If you configure xapian-core with `--enable-64bit-docid` then 64-bit docids will be used instead.
-You may well also want to make termcounts 64-bit with `--enabl-64bit-termcount`.
+You may well also want to make termcounts 64-bit with `--enable-64bit-termcount`.
 Note that these options change type sizes and hence the ABI of the library.
+These options don't affect the Database format, but Xapian will error if it sees a docid or termcount in the database which is too large for the type it is using.

 B-tree block number
 -------------------